simonmichael/hledger_site/src/index.md

 Thank you for hledger.
 After front-loading the cli learning curve, I am recognizing it to be, for small business purposes, more practical than commercial products such as Quicken.
 That is saying a lot, considering the true development cost behind a program like Quicken with long-term corporate investment. --czerny2018

 The other really big win is that you can put your accounting in source control.
 I can not express to you the amount of ass-saving this has brought me. ...
 I can find out what the ledger said at any given date.
 And I have incredibly readable diffs.
-This last point is so incredibly important that I could not ever possibly think of using GnuCash again. --HN
+This last point is so incredibly important that I could not ever possibly think of using GnuCash again. --mikekchar (Ledger user)

 One nice feature of hledger is its csv rules system, which is very flexible. -- faustiast